 Before an emergency event…

-- Provide research participants with a contact number for the study personnel.
+- Provide research participants with a contact number of the study personnel.

-- Coordinate an alternative site to conduct study visits.
+- Coordinate an alternative site to conduct study visits, if feasible.

 - Establish partnerships with other academic institutions so collaborative emergency sites are available.